aychan/socket.io/examples/chat/README.md

-# Socket.IO Chat
+# DroneNet Chat Client, brought to you by Socket.IO Chat

-A simple chat demo for socket.io
+A simple chat demo from socket.io (`https://github.com/socketio/socket.io`)

 ## How to use